What Is an English Bitter / Extra Special Bitter?

 “The beer itself isn’t bitter,” says Kraai.
 “There’s certainly hop character and you do get a bitter charge, but you’re not killing it in IBUs.
 You’re not trying to have a mouth-puckering bitterness.
 It’s more just to complement those sweet malts.”

-According to DiMatteo, the bitterness of these beers should fall somewhere around twenty IBUs; IBUs are the globally accepted unit of measurement for bitterness.
-And twenty IBUs isn’t very bitter at all.
+According to DiMatteo, these beers should be 20 IBUs (the globally accepted unit of measurement for bitterness), which isn’t very bitter at all.

-In order to understand why these beers were called “English bitters,” you have to put the term “bitter” into context.
-When this style originated, even a little bitterness was quite bitter.
+To understand why these beers were called “English bitters,” you must put the term “bitter” into context.
+When this style originated, even a slight bitterness was quite bitter.

 “The naming is odd for Americans,” says Reeves.
-“But in reality, you have to put your palette into the early 20th-century palette.
+“But in reality, you have to put your palate into the early 20th-century palate.
 To people who lived back then, this product was more bitter than the typical porters, stouts, and styles of the time.”

 Today, American beers have blown out the bitterness scale.
-Certain styles — and especially IPAs — reach upwards of one hundred IBUs.
+Certain styles—and especially IPAs—reach upwards of 100 IBUs.

-The important thing to remember about English bitters is that they’re actually sweet, malt-forward beers that are balanced with a light hop bitterness.
+The critical thing to remember about English bitters is that they’re sweet, malt-forward beers balanced with light hop bitterness.

 What Do English Bitters Taste Like?